 ‘Late bloomer’ would be a polite way to describe the teenage me: mirror shy, adrift in big plastic specs and BHS jumpers bought by Mum while my peers were going out and Doing Sex.
-The adult me continued the theme, finally clocking at 33 that I was actually a big gay.
-And now, at 47, I find myself about to do all the stuff that a lot of people my age have done already.

 My friends tend to be offset by a half-generation from me, in either direction, and I sometimes wonder if that's what's freed me from associating blooming with deadlines or ages: I've seen friends bloom along the full length of their respective timelines.